 The Philippines allows entry for tourism and business purposes without a visa for visits of less than 30 days.
 Longer visits require a visa.
 Holders of an APEC business travel card can enter the Philippines for up to 59 days.
 Students require a visa to attend educational institutions in the Philippines.
 Contact the nearest Embassy or Consulate of the Philippines for information on your eligibility.

 Australians have been detained for having improper visas or violating immigration laws.
 Offenders can expect jail sentences, fines, and/or deportation and may also be prohibited from entering the Philippines in the future.
 If you have any concerns about the status of your Philippine visa or if you want to extend your visa, you should refer to the Philippine Bureau of Immigration website.

-A terminal fee is payable at the airport on departure from the Philippines.
+A terminal fee of 550 pesos or the $US equivalent is payable in cash at the airport on departure from the Philippines.